kris-at-occ/coa-lab/README.md

 Horizon Dashboard URL is printed in last line of output.

-To access Console and use OpenStack client, go to `coa-lab` directory and:
+To access Console and use OpenStack client, go to `coa-lab-master` directory and:

-`vagrant ssh coa-lab`
+`vagrant ssh`

+`source devstack/openrc admin admin`

+`openstack user list`

 <b>Install Devstack in GCP Virtual Machine</b>